robcarver17/skipperman/docs/volunteer_rota_help.md

 ***
 ***

 At this stage you can select an existing volunteer by just pressing the button with their name on.
+You can sort the list of volunteers by first or last name.
+If you think you know vaguely what the volunteer is called, then you can put your best guess in, and click on `Sort by similarity with name`, The volunteers that are most like this person will appear first.

 Alternatively, if the volunteer is new to the club, you can enter their name in the fields shown, and then click on `Please check these volunteer details for me`: